clemenscodes/nixos/README.md

 Next, write a `default.nix` file that imports your hardware configuration.
 This file is where you can specify machine specific system configurations.

-NOTE: If you use an nvidia card, you will want to import `../modules/nvidia.nix` in that file as well.
+NOTE: If you use an NVIDIA card, you will want to import `../modules/nvidia.nix` in that file as well.

 ```sh
 cat > ~/.config/nixos/machines/<your-machine>/default.nix <<EOF